2D Materials

 Overview

-The isolation of single-atomic layer graphene has led to a surge of interest in other layered crystals with strong in-plane bonds and weak, van der Waals-like, interlayer coupling.
-Here we research new properties of two-dimensional materials extracted from their layered bulk crystals.
-We published work on MoS₂, MoSe₂, WSe₂, WS₂, CrBr₃, GaSe, GaTe, InSe, MnPSe3, NiPS3, ZrSe2, HfSe2, GaS, hBN, as well as heterostructures and nano-photonic structures made from some of these materials.
+We researched optical properties of 2D layers extracted from layered bulk crystals and published work on MoS₂, MoSe₂, WSe₂, WS₂, CrBr₃, GaSe, GaTe, InSe, MnPSe₃, NiPS₃, ZrSe₂, HfSe₂, GaS, hBN as well as heterostructures (vertical stacks) and nanophotonic structures made from these materials.